The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Physiological and other properties of the atmosphere

-In rarefied layers of air, the propagation of sound is impossible.
+In rarefied layers of air, sound propagation is impossible.
 Up to altitudes of 60-90 km, it is still possible to use air resistance and lift for controlled aerodynamic flight.
-But starting from altitudes of 100-130 km, the concepts of the M number and the sound barrier familiar to every pilot lose their meaning: the conditional Karman line passes there, beyond which the area of \u200b\u200bpurely ballistic flight begins, which can only be controlled using reactive forces.
+But starting from altitudes of 100-130 km, the concepts of the M number and the sound barrier, familiar to every pilot, lose their meaning: there passes the conventional Karman line, beyond which the region of purely ballistic flight begins, which can only be controlled using reactive forces.

-History of the formation of the atmosphere
+History of atmospheric formation

 • leakage of light gases (hydrogen and helium) into interplanetary space;